laurakoco/music_genre_classification/README.md

 * Neural Network

-Please note, some of these classifiers required hyper-parameter tuning to optimize the accuracy (SVM, k-NN, random forest, neural network)
+Please note, some of these classifiers required hyper-parameter tuning to optimize the accuracy (SVM, k-NN, random forest, neural network).

 We use a 90%/10% test/train split.